kshulgina/codetta/README.md

 The analysis consists of three steps:

-1. Align the input nucleotide sequence a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database)
+1. Align the input nucleotide sequence to a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database)
 2. Summarize the resulting alignments
 3. Infer the genetic code from the alignment summary file